-At Spohrer Dodd, our Jacksonville federal tort claim attorneys have provided stellar representation and have a strong record of successful verdicts and settlements in serious personal injury cases where the negligent party was a government agent, employee, or contractor.
+At Spohrer Dodd Trial Attorneys, our Jacksonville federal tort claim attorneys have provided stellar representation and have a strong record of successful verdicts and settlements in serious personal injury cases where the negligent party was a government agent, employee or contractor.
 Military medical malpractice is an important part of our FTCA practice.

 Filing a malpractice claim against the government requires compliance with a rigorous set of rules and procedures and may take a substantial amount of time to conclude.
 Active duty service personnel are generally ineligible to sue the United States for injury sustained while in service.
 The exception to the FTCA dates back to a 1950 Supreme Court decision known as the FERES (pronounced “fairies”) Doctrine.

 Other circumstances that impact the viability of a federal tort claim include:

 How Federal Tort Claims Differ From Civil Suits

 Even though the FTCA assigns responsibilities similar to those of a private citizen committing the same act, there are certain limitations outlined in the act that can apply.
 For example, after Congress passed the FTCA, the U.S. Supreme Court upheld the government’s immunity (the FERES Doctrine) for cases involving active members of the armed forces who sustained injuries in the course of duty.
 Since other sources exist for compensation of their injuries, active-duty service members cannot bring a lawsuit against the government.

 Some basic limitations and exceptions regarding FTCA lawsuits include:

 - Only federal employees can be sued

 - Only if permitted by the laws of the state